 If your Amazon seller account meets certain thresholds, you’ll receive a Form 1099-K from Amazon.
 This form reports your gross sales for the year and serves as an informational document for filing your income taxes.
 Here are the key points to remember about the 1099-K:

-• Who receives it: You’ll only receive a 1099-K if your total sales for the year exceed $600 and you have more than 200 transactions.
+• Who receives it: You’ll receive a 1099-K from Amazon if your total sales for the year exceed $600, regardless of the number of transactions.

 • What it reports: The 1099-K reports your total gross sales, including any sales tax collected by Amazon and remitted to states (be sure to factor this out when calculating your taxable income).